porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/form/checkbox/checkbox.design.md

 # Checkbox
-## General Informations

 Checkboxes are used for a list of options that allow the user to make choices.
 The choice of one option, no option or several options.
 Each checkbox has a label and is independent of all other checkboxes in the list.
 Checking one box doesn't uncheck the others.
 By default checkboxes are not selected.

+The Checkbox component is available for both Porsche Light and Dark Theme.

 ---